mrClapham/openfin-appseed/README.md

 ### Prerequisits
 ####You will need:

-- A computer running Windows 8 or higher or a Mac running Parrallels, VirtualBox or similar, to allow Windows 8 or higher to be run.
+- A computer running Windows 8 or higher or a Mac running Parallels, VirtualBox or similar, to allow Windows 8 or higher to be run.

 - A web browser, preferably Google Chrome.